nesseratious/M31-PP/index.md

 In Short:   We may collect information regarding your when you use our apps.
 If you use our Apps, we may also collect the following information:
    – Operation system name and version.
-   – Device model and identifier.
+   – Device model and random user identifier, not linked to you.
    – Country, region and language settings.
+   – Crash reports and diagnostics logs.

 ## 2. HOW DO WE USE YOUR INFORMATION?
 In Short:  We process your information for purposes based on legitimate business interests, the fulfillment of our contract with you, compliance with our legal obligations, and/or your consent.
 We use personal information collected via our Apps for a variety of business purposes described below.
 We process your personal information for these purposes in reliance on our legitimate business interests, in order to enter into or perform a contract with you, with your consent, and/or for compliance with our legal obligations.
 We indicate the specific processing grounds we rely on next to each purpose listed below.
 We use the information we collect or receive:

 For other Business Purposes.
 We may use your information for other Business Purposes, such as data analysis, identifying usage trends, determining the effectiveness of our promotional campaigns and to evaluate and improve our Apps, products, marketing and your experience.
 We may use and store this information in aggregated and anonymized form so that it is not associated with individual end users and does not include personal information.
-We will not use identifiable personal information without your consent.
+We will not use identifiable personal information.

 ## 3. WILL YOUR INFORMATION BE SHARED WITH ANYONE?
 In Short:  We only share information with your consent, to comply with laws, to provide you with services, to protect your rights, or to fulfill business obligations.